The best hotels in Seattle

 For a rainy afternoon, work through a coffee shop crawl on Capitol Hill: Victrola, Storyville, Elm, and Broadcast all within walking distance.
 Pair with a movie at Central Cinema (second-run films, beer and pizza in your seat, $8 tickets).

-Seattle's best neighborhoods
+Seattle's best hotel regions

 Seattle is a city of neighborhoods.
 Downtown and Pike Place are the tourist center, but Capitol Hill, Ballard, and Fremont are where the culture lives.